CMU-Heinz-95702/Lab2-InterestingPicture/readme.md

 ### 3. Practice debugging – Using the debugger to explore how InterestingPicture works.

 a.
-Put a breakpoint at the InterestingPictureModel::doFlickrSearch method before the searchTag is encoded at line 40 (click in the margin next to 40 - a red dot should appear).
+Put a breakpoint at the InterestingPictureModel.doFlickrSearch() method before the searchTag is encoded at line 40 (click in the margin next to 40 - a red dot should appear).

 b.
 On the Run menu, choose Debug (or click the green bug next to the arrow) - don't use the green triangle: run in Debug mode so that it stops at line 40.